sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 A parameter is set using the **AT-** prefix, followed by the name of the command with an equals sign and the value to set.
 For example sending **AT-Echo=1** will enable serial echo.
 This setting can be stored in NVM (non-volatile memory) by sending the **ATW** command.
 To query a setting, sending the AT command without a value and the device will respond with the current value.
 For example sending **AT-FrequencyMax** will generate the response **928.000** followed by **OK**.

-Remote configuration is supported.
-If two radios are linked, all AT commands can be sent to the remote radio using the RT equivalent (ie, RTZ will reboot the remote radio). **Be careful** as it is very possible to break the link.
-For example, setting the remote AES key should be done first before setting the local AES key.

 ## Radio Commands

 [![Table of common radio parameters](img/SparkFun_LoRaSerial_AT_Radio_Commands_v2.0.png)](img/LoRaSerial%20AT%20Radio%20Commands%20-%20v2.0.pdf)